 Register of Business / Personal Interests

 Governance Info 2019/20

 Composition of the Governing Body

-If you have a question please send us a letter
+If you have a question please get in touch

 Who can be a Governor?

 Anyone who is eighteen or over, a legal resident of the UK and not disqualified under the School Governance Constitution (England) Regulations 2003 is eligible for the role.
 You do not need to be a parent or have any particular qualifications to become a governor, enthusiasm and a desire to make a difference are the most important qualities a volunteer can have.